Lesson 2: Getting to Know your Development Environment

 What does it mean to “build” code?

-The code you typed into Visual Basic Express in Lesson 1 was a set of human-readable instructions (source code) that needed to be converted into code that could be understood and executed by the computer.
+The code you typed into Visual Studio Community in Lesson 1 was a set of human-readable instructions (source code) that needed to be converted into code that could be understood and executed by the computer.
 The “build” you performed did just that: it packaged up the resulting executable code into a DLL (Dynamic-Link Library) that can be loaded into AutoCAD.

-The following screenshot shows the output in DLL form along with the associated program debug database (which provides additional information when troubleshooting the DLL) that you built using Visual Basic Express in Lesson 1.
-The path to where the DLL gets compiled is specified in the Visual Basic Express project settings and is set, by default, to the bin\Release or bin\Debug sub-folder of the Visual Basic Express project folder (depending if you’re building a Release or Debug version of your DLL – we’ll talk about that later).
+The following screenshot shows the output in DLL form along with the associated program debug database (which provides additional information when troubleshooting the DLL) that you built using Visual Studio Community in Lesson 1.
+The path to where the DLL gets compiled is specified in the Visual Studio Community project settings and is set, by default, to the bin\Release or bin\Debug sub-folder of the Visual Studio Community project folder (depending if you’re building a Release or Debug version of your DLL – we’ll talk about that later).